 Shenmue III picks up right after the initial two games in the series.
 Ryo Hazuki is still on the trail of the man who killed his father, Lan Di, a trail which has brought him to the small village of Bailu in the mountains of Guilin, China.
 Accompanied by his new friend, Ling Shenhua, he has to temporarily put his urge for revenge to one side as he investigates the disappearance of Shenhua’s father and the reason why a bunch of thugs have been attacking the village.

-After your time comes to an end in this quaint village, surrounded by fields, wildlife and flowers, you head off to the city of Niaowu, a bustling city which houses a number of interesting buildings and chatty NPCs (I can’t get over the Ice Cream sellers squeaky voice).
+After your time comes to an end in this quaint village, surrounded by fields, wildlife and flowers, you head off to the city of Niaowu, a bustling city that houses a number of interesting buildings and chatty NPCs (I can’t get over the Ice Cream sellers squeaky voice).
 Here, you continue your search for not only Shenhua’s father but also further information on the infamous Phoenix Mirror which you found within your father’s dojo, a mirror which some people will do anything to get their hands on.
 With the help of allies, both old and new, you must improve your skills as a young martial artist in order to fend off those who wish you harm and uncover the truth behind everything which is going on around you.

 If you’ve not played the previous two games, obviously it would be beneficial for you to do so before playing this third instalment.
 The collection of the two ‘remasters’ is usually quite cheap and you can even play it for free if you’re subscribed to Xbox GamePass on either the Xbox console or PC.
 However, if you don’t want to play them (due to them being the original 20-year-old mechanics with a new coat of paint) or you’ve played them previously but you’ve forgotten the story, Shenmue III has you covered.
 Just like most Yakuza games (other than the latest remasters, for some reason), there’s a ‘catch up’ in the Main Menu.
 This shows and tells you the major plot points of the first two games so that you know all the key information before you play.